U.S. State AI Laws

 What Organizations Should Do

-The patchwork is not going away soon, though the December 2025 executive order on federal preemption introduces new uncertainty.
+The patchwork is not going away soon, though federal preemption pressure continues to create uncertainty.
 Even if federal action eventually preempts some state laws, organizations that have built compliance programs around frameworks like NIST AI RMF will be well-positioned regardless of how the federal-state dynamic resolves.
 Building a compliance strategy now is both a legal necessity and a competitive advantage.

 - ●Map your AI footprint.
 Inventory every AI system your organization develops or uses.
 For each one, document what it does, what data it processes, what decisions it influences, and where those decisions affect people geographically.